-Santa Barbara County was recently impacted by the Thomas Fire, the largest wildfire in California history, and our communities are now responding to the devastation caused by the 1/9 Debris Flow.
+When Santa Barbara County was impacted by the Thomas Fire and subsequent 1/9 Debris Flow, our communities were devastated.
 To provide the needed financial assistance to organizations that are actively engaged in emergency response and recovery operations, the Community Disaster Relief Fund was been activated.
 It was activated again in response to the COVID-19 crisis, and is actively accepting donations.

 The Santa Barbara Foundation is collaborating with the Santa Barbara County Voluntary Organizations Active in Disaster (SBC VOAD) and has been monitoring the response and needs from nonprofit organizations that are assisting individuals and families that have been displaced.
 These needs will change as we transition into long-term recovery operations, so the foundation will continue to assess the situation and make funding decisions as necessary.

 All funds received through the Community Disaster Relief Fund will be utilized in support of SBC VOAD member organizations.
 The Santa Barbara Foundation is not providing housing assistance or financial assistance directly to individuals and families.

 Funding decisions are made in coordination with the United Way of Santa Barbara County and the Thomas Fire & 1/9 Debris Flow Fund organized in partnership with the United Way of Ventura County.
 Initial grants were distributed from the Community Disaster Relief Fund in March 2018.

 If you would like to join us to support these agencies in recovery efforts, please click here.
 For frequently asked questions (FAQ) about the Community Disaster Relief Fund please click here.
 For more information on the Community Disaster Relief Fund please contact Rubayi Estes, Interim Chief Program Officer, at (805) 963-1873.